-2.2.1 Soil will not import soils directly to the site for the purpose of restoration using the existing site infra structure.
+2.2.1 Soil will not be import for the purpose of restoration.
 The site will use currently stockpiled soils and fields not currently stripped.
-In the event of a shortfall the soils will be sourced direct from the treatment area delivered as PAS100/BS Top Soil.

 2.3 Waste Types

 2.3.1 The approved wastes for restoration are summarized in Table 1 below.
 Typically landfill permits state :